What is Crossroads Academy looking for in a prospective student?

 With teaching assistants in the Lower School and academic grouping in several classes in the Middle School, class sizes tend to be smaller than those in public schools.
 For more information about independent schools, check out the National Association of Independent schools NAIS or the Independent Schools Associations of Northern New England ISANNE.

-Where do students go after Crossroads Academy?
+Where do students go after graduating from Crossroads Academy?

 For a young school, we have an outstanding placement record.
 About half of our eighth grade graduates go back to their local public school.
 They often place in the honors sections.
 Our graduates have been accepted in some of the finest independent secondary schools in the country.
 The secondary school placement office works closely with all our families to assist in the search and application process for secondary schools.
-The Alumni Section under For Our Community will give you a list of secondary schools as well as colleges and universities that have accepted our graduates.